-Interested in the advantages of ARGEN’s In Situ Aggregation Kinetics?
+Explore the advantages of In Situ Aggregation Kinetics with ARGEN!

 1) How in situ light scattering (rather than ex situ scattering) can be a key technique to combine with orthogonal methods such as chromatography

 2) Rethinking the design of aggregation kinetics experiments to better identify key reversible aggregation intermediates and competing pathways

 3) How competing aggregation pathways can also be concentration dependent

 4) How ex situ aggregation techniques can easily overlook the variability in aggregation rates of proteins and peptides